Are you a foodie planning to attend the annual Minnesota State Fair and wondering what to eat there? Well, you are in luck!

 Planning to try these Minnesota State Fair foods this year?

-First of all, I suggest using the Minnesota State Fair’s food finder before you get to the fair to figure out where your favorite foods are located.
+First, I suggest using the Minnesota State Fair’s food finder before you arrive at the fair to determine where your favorite foods are located.
 Also, before you go, check out all the new foods at this year’s fair.
-Like beer?
-I found some tasty ones at the 2016 fair, and you’ll find specialty brews for 2019, too.
-You can also browse the Google map I’ve provided below.

 WOW!
 This reminds me that I’ve never been to a state fair… I need to change that.
 Thanks for sharing 🙂